abelborges/CCHDO_I08S/README.md

 check paper with DOI 10.1126/sciadv.1601426.

 # On building `ctd_data.csv`
+(For now, this section is actually for myself, so that I remember how I came up with this file.)

 The scripts suppose that the data were downloaded using the "exchange" version in the "ctd" section of the CCHDO data repo and unzipped into folders